MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 <!-- ====================================================================== -->
 ## Step 4 - Continue building the user interface of your app

-Now that your app has a web app manifest file, and a start page, it is time to build out the main app functionality.
+Now that your app has a web app manifest file, and a start page, it's time to build out the main app functionality.

-In this step of the tutorial, we will create a basic temperature unit conversion app.
+In this step of the tutorial, we'll create a basic temperature unit conversion app.

 1. To create the main user interface content, copy the following HTML code and paste it into the `index.html` file, replacing the `<h1>` HTML tag: